 2019–20 Wolf count data summaries available

-The 2019–20 Wolf monitoring report is now available and can be located under the “Reports” section below.
+The 2019–20 Wolf monitoring report is available here and previous year's reports can be located under the “Reports” tab.

 Information for Volunteer Trackers